afraelizondo/MechaCar_Statistical_Analysis-/README.md

 ## T-Tests on Suspension Coils

 The value of t-test statistic is -1.8931, while p-value is 0.06.
-With these two values we can conclude that the result is to fail to reject the null hypothesis.
-There is a slightly statistical difference between the two observed means, due to the fact that the p-value is greater than 0.5.
+The p-value is above the assumed significance level.
+Therefore, we would state that there is not enough evidence to reject the null hypothesis and we can confirm the mean of the population and samples are not statistically different.

-The alternative hypothesis states "True mean is not equal to 1500" and the sample mean has a value of 1498.78.
+With these two values we can conclude that the result is to fail to reject the null hypothesis, while the alternative hypothesis states "True mean is not equal to 1500".

 <img width="328" alt="Screen Shot 2023-01-30 at 7 52 44 PM" src="https://user-images.githubusercontent.com/113856917/215639481-ee63f6a7-2ff6-442f-bbf9-72564f8dbd81.png">